This post may contain affiliate links. See our disclosure policy for details.

 There are a few pros & cons for these apps.

-First, your selection is based on your local library’s purchases.
+Firstly, your selection is based on your local library’s purchases.
 If you are close to a city, it’s likely you’ll have a much larger (and more up-to-date) collection than smaller towns and rural areas.

-Second, these apps aren’t great for younger readers.
+Secondly, these apps aren’t great for younger readers.
 There usually aren’t many picture books, and books with any pictures can get pretty funky as far as formatting.

 Last, your kid has access to all of the books in the library.
 I mean all the books – lookin’ at you, steamy romance section.
 There are some parental controls to limit search options for younger kids, but if your 15 year old son or daughter needs is looking for professional photography books or chemistry resources, that kind of restriction isn’t going to work.